josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter1_prompt_chaining/README.md

 ### Example

-See `example.py` for a complete working example.
+Check out `example.py` for a complete working example that shows how to use the analyzer in different scenarios.

 ## Project Structure